Estimated reading time: 6 minutes

 Most churches experience a significant influx in attendance on Easter morning.

-This means there needs to be more people to help.
+This means there is a need for more people to help.

-Those areas that will be strained with an increase in attendance should receive this focus.
+Those areas that will be strained by an increase in attendance should receive this focus.

-Ushers, parking, greeters, musicians, welcome center and children’s ministry.
+Ushers, parking, greeters, musicians, welcome center, and children’s ministry – are all areas that need help on Easter.

 There should be an intentional focus on the church service itself.